-- PCPs do not need to notify BCBSNM for referrals to contracted (in-network) specialists. - Preauthorization is required from BCBSNM for services to non- contracted (out-of-network) specialists before the services are rendered. - Services rendered to members by non-contracted providers without appropriate medical referrals or pre-authorizations will not be considered for reimbursement or will be processed at a lower benefit level for the member. - Providers are encouraged to utilize BCBSNM's online Provider Finder, Printed Provider Directory, or to call Customer Service (1-800-693-0663) to identify contracted (innetwork) providers and their contact information for referrals and care coordination.
+- PCPs do not need to notify BCBSNM for referrals to contracted (in-network) specialists. - Preauthorization is required from BCBSNM for services to non- contracted (out-of-network) specialists before the services are rendered. - Services rendered to members by non-contracted providers without appropriate medical referrals or pre-authorizations will not be considered for reimbursement. - Providers are encouraged to utilize BCBSNM's online Provider Finder, Printed Provider Directory, or to call Customer Service (1-800-693-0663) to identify contracted (innetwork) providers and their contact information for referrals and care coordination.